Learn how to grow lettuce in Central Texas or any other region with mild winters. This post curates all the tips and tricks collected over the years.

 What is the difference between head and leaf lettuce?

 Head lettuce is the one you grow to harvest a whole head at once.
-Leaf lettuce is the one you harvest the leaves without pulling the whole plant.
+Leaf lettuce is the one you harvest the leaves, keeping the plant in the ground.

 How to harvest lettuce?